Ixonal/UsingJs/README.md

 =======

 Javascript async script loader and dependency tracker.
-I know that many others exist, however nothing did quite what I wanted it to do, so I created this.
+I know that many others exist, however nothing did quite what I wanted it to do (except possibly for require.js, but it decided not to cooperate and I don't like that it takes two global variables), so I created this.
 I also tried to consolidate all the various features that I liked from other script loaders into one.
 Please make sure to download from a release tag, rather than the master copy.